Fuchsia Plants: History, Varieties and Climatic Requirements

 One of the most important things you need to understand if you wish to grow Fuchsia plants are climatic requirements.
 These plants need some very specific growing conditions when it comes to climate and you need to adhere to these requirements.

 Keep in mind that native Fuchsia plants lived in tropical climate, typically in partly shaded areas.
-They mainly lived in uplands and foggy coastal areas in South Africa.
+They mainly lived in uplands and foggy coastal areas in South America.
 Their active period of growth coincides with the rainy season in all of these habitats.

 During this growing season the humidity is very high but the intensity of sunlight is low because of the clouds and the shade provided by the surrounding vegetation.
 This is an important thing to remember if you wish to grow Fuchsias.

 In order to make your cultivated Fuchsia plants happy, you need to simulate these conditions.
 In other words, the plants need to be in a shade and planted in a humid area.
 Their roots need a constant supply of moisture.
 This is the only way to make your Fuchsias thrive.

 Another important factor is temperature.
 These plants prefer relatively low night temperatures during the growing season, around 50 degrees F. During the day, they are not tolerant to heat so it is important to keep them in temperatures under 80 degrees F.

 While you might not be able to provide all of these exact conditions, keep in mind that direct sunlight and high temperatures are extremely dangerous to Fuchsia plants.
 This is one of the reasons why it was originally so difficult to grow these plants in the eastern U.S. due to the high summer temperatures.

 Luckily, there are some particularly hardy varieties of Fuchsia plants you can choose if you wish to grow these plants in less than ideal climatic conditions.
 At the same time, it is important to always be aware of the exact care requirements that your plant needs so you can avoid major problems.